 Allan J. Moynihan (President) is a retired asset manager, community organizer, tutor, father to two UF grads.

-Robert Hutchinson (Treasurer) is the director of our local land trust, an Alachua County commissioner, and musician.
+Robert Hutchinson (Director) is a former director of our local land trust, an Alachua County commissioner, and musician.

 Susan Marynowski (Director) is an environmental educator and herbalist who embraces living, healing, and dying in harmony with the cycles of nature.